mcollina/streams-training/README.md

 1. Go to the sync-start folder, and solve that exercise
 2. Go to the streams-start folder, and solve that exercise
+2. Go to the async-iterators-start folder, and solve that exercise